UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Noncovalent Ligand-Protein Interactions

 Drug discovery and development relies on the identification of high-affinity ligands to specific target proteins.
-Our group has developed a completely novel ESI-MS-based approach for this purpose.
+Our group has developed a novel ESI-MS-based approach for this purpose.
 Potential ligands are usually relatively small compounds that undergo rapid translational diffusion as long as they are free in solution.
 However, diffusion is drastically slowed down for ligands that are bound to a protein (Figure 4).
 We have devised a way of measuring the diffusion coefficients of a large number of potential ligands simultaneously by ESI-MS. It appears that this method could become an important tool for the high throughput screening of compound libraries.
 This approach is of significant interest to the pharmaceutical industry.
-A patent application has been filed.

 Figure 4.
 A small molecule that is free in solution diffuses rapidly (left).
 Diffusion is drastically slowed down upon noncovalent binding to a protein (right).